These options are aimed at preventing a new analysis or snapshot from being run if the delivered source code:

 The two options can be used in conjunction:

-If the options are triggered, the code delivery process will be halted and an error will be logged.
+If the options are triggered, the code delivery process will be halted and a warning message will be logged.
 For example:

 The log for this step will contain similar to the following: